Flipbook Versus PDF ▷Are You Ready To Rumble?

 PDF files are also notorious for slow load times – another factor that leaves a bad impression on end-users.
 Most internet user will not hang around for longer than 3 or 4 seconds for a webpage to load.

 Although PDF’s do not offer the best user-experience, they are the preferred choice of documents for researchers and academics and therefore rank well in search engines based on the trust and authority of the institutions that adopt them.

-However, this is not the case for everyone, and online businesses looking to improve citation scores are not afforded the same advantages as authority sites in search engine results.
+However, this is not the case for everyone.
+Online businesses want to improve citation scores.

 Pros and cons of flipbooks

 Flipbooks resolve many of the issues that put pdf’s at a disadvantage.
 Thanks to HTML5, flipbook technology is know more user-friendly and can be integrated with Google Analytics so you can measure performance and improve content.

 Flipbooks are interactive and provide an immersive experience which is unique and user-friendly.
 Providing your content is good enough, flipbooks are likely to receive more engagement than a standard pdf file.

 You can also add a diverse range of multimedia files into a flipbook, which comes to life with digital animation.
 Although you can do this with PDFs as well, the flipbook technology makes the user-experience more exciting and interesting to use.